Boris Pandža

-Boris Pandža (born 15 December 1986) is a Bosnian professional footballer who plays as a defender for 1.
-HNL club Šibenik.
+Boris Pandža (born 15 December 1986) is a Bosnian football manager and former player who is currently working as an assistant manager at Bosnian Premier League club Široki Brijeg.

-He is also a former member of the Bosnia and Herzegovina national team.

 Club career

+Early career

-A player who plays in solely defense, Pandža started his youth career at hometown club Zrinjski Mostar before moving to Široki Brijeg, where he started his professional career.
+Pandža, who played solely in defense, started his youth career at hometown club Zrinjski Mostar before moving to Široki Brijeg, where he started his professional career.

+Hajduk Split

-After two-years at the club, he joined Croatian side Hajduk Split in January 2006, but the move was completed in late-2006 and the fee was worth about €200,000 on a four and a half year contract.
-After spending two season limited in the first team, Pandža started to be used more regularly under the management of Ante Miše.
-On 17 May 2009, he scored his first goal for the club, in a 2–0 victory against Šibenik.
+After two-years at Široki Brijeg, Pandža joined Croatian First League club Hajduk Split in January 2006, but the move was completed in late-2006 and the fee was worth about €200,000 on a four-and-a-half-year contract.
+After spending two season limited in the first team, he started to be used more regularly under the management of Ante Miše.

+On 17 May 2009, Pandža scored his first goal for the club, in a 2–0 victory against Šibenik.
 After an impressive display at the club, he attracted interests from Premier League side Stoke City.
 Upon his departure from Hajduk, Pandža said he wasn't sorry for leaving the club.